WassimBannout/wassimbannout.github.io/README.md

 ## Education
 - Bachelor of Science in Computer Science
-- Bachelor of Business Administratio
+- Bachelor of Business Administration

 ## Projects
 ### AI-Powered Tic-Tac-Toe Game